zimbabwe's oldest national park

 Naturally, a stay in one of the more luxurious lodges in an exclusive concession will add an entirely different level of luxury.
 Not much can top kicking back to watch a line of thirsty elephants arriving for a sneaky drink from the lodge swimming pool or sitting next to a fire under the stars, listening to the distant rumblings of roaring lions.
 Those tired of the seated approach to safari will also be able to embrace the opportunity to explore Hwange’s great wilderness on foot.

 Want to go on safari to Hwange?
-To find lodges, search for our ready-made packages or get in touch with our travel team to arrange your safari, scroll down to after this story.
+Search for our ready-made packages or plan your own safari with our experts.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.